SamiCh246/Clima/README.md

 - **Location Search**: Users can search for weather information in any desired location by entering the city name or ZIP code.
 Clima retrieves accurate weather data for the specified location.

-- **5-Day Forecast**: Clima provides a 5-day weather forecast, offering users the ability to plan ahead and stay prepared for upcoming weather changes.

-- **Unit Selection**: Users can easily switch between Celsius and Fahrenheit units to view the temperature according to their preference.

 - **Beautiful UI**: The Clima app features an intuitive and visually appealing user interface, making it simple and enjoyable to navigate through different weather details.

 ## Technologies Used